More Flow, Less Friction

 Em Shen

-When I got that space, I had, for one, a level of investment, whether that was internally mental bandwidth, or budget, or resources.
-I think one of the key learnings was around sequencing.
-Who needs to know what?
-Which is, I think, a really key piece in leadership and management as a whole.
-Managing people, resources, and ultimately expectations is a core part function of an EP’s job.
+Managing people, resources, and ultimately expectations is a core function of an EP’s job.
 Knowing, “Where's the landscape?”
 There are so many people who might not be in the day-to-day project, but need to know what's going on so that we can plan, we can forecast out, and I needed to be available for that.
 Another big part of it was just keeping the momentum up and maintaining morale.
 Understanding what gets the team inspired or excited.
 Our squad—we love being on set.
 We love making things.
 We like being together.
 We also love a good meal.
 We love a good bottle of wine or some drinks.
-And especially in a remote environment, getting together, curating those offsites, dinners, events, just moments for us to have that connection and comradery, going to a comedy show, making sure that those vibes maintain in the ebb and flow of the day-to-day work.
-And also important is intentionality around how we speak of one another, how we speak of the project, at large and where we want to go and where we want to take things.
+And especially in a remote environment, getting together, curating those offsites, dinners, events, just moments for us to have that connection and comradery… making sure that those vibes maintain in the ebb and flow of the day-to-day work.

+Also, intentionality around how we speak of one another, how we speak of the project, at large and where we want to go and where we want to take things.
 I think that level of intentionality is a byproduct of altitude and elevation, saying: “Okay, you're not just in the work trying to get it done and checking the boxes.”
 You are able to say: “Okay, this is where we want to be.
 This is who we want to be.
 This is where we want to go.”
-I think that is really important.
+I think it’s really important.

 Amie